Urban-Meteorology-Reading/UMEP-Workshop/source/Parameters/Consider1.rst

 ------------

 - `Files required to run SUEWS <https://suews.readthedocs.io/en/latest/input_files/input_files.html>`_
-- The data are needed for every grid (can be any shape) area in the doamin to be modelled.
+- The data are needed for every grid (can be any shape) area in the domain to be modelled.

 Model Physics options
 =====================